| home | catalogue | history | references | appendix |

 wood.

-which were fitted on to the gunwales and which were called moo (lizards),
+were fitted on to the gunwales and which were called moo (lizards), were

-pieces, called '1nanu, at bow and stern, were the next to be fitted and
+called '1nanu, at bow and stern, were the next to be fitted and sewed on,

-sewed on, and this work completed the putting together of the body of the
+and this work completed the putting together of the body of the canoe (ke

 23. If it was